-Senate passes funding bill, sends to President Obama
+Senate passes funding bill, Obama signs into law

-WASHINGTON The U.S. Senate passed legislation on Friday to fund the government through April and sent it to President Obama for signing into law, after Democrats who had sought more generous healthcare benefits for coal miners stopped delaying action on the measure.
+WASHINGTON (Reuters) - The U.S. Senate passed legislation on Friday to fund the government through April and President Barack Obama promptly signed it into law, after Democrats who had sought more generous healthcare benefits for coal miners stopped delaying action on the measure.

-Many government services and operations would have been closed or suspended starting at midnight, when current funding authority expires, if the Senate had not approved the measure.
+Many government services and operations would have been closed or suspended at midnight, when current funding authority expired, if the Senate had not approved the bill.
 The vote was 63-36.

-The House of Representatives passed the legislation on Thursday.
+Obama signed the measure, the White House said in a statement issued about 90 minutes after the Senate passed it.

-Democrats from coal-producing states, led by West Virginia Senator Joe Manchin, had delayed the Senate vote on the funding bill in a failed attempt to get a bigger extension of the miners' healthcare benefits that expire at the end of this year.
+Democrats from coal-producing states, led by West Virginia Senator Joe Manchin, had delayed the Senate vote on the funding bill in a failed attempt to get a bigger extension of miners' healthcare benefits that expire at the end of this year.

 The Democratic senators, many of whom are up for re-election in 2018, seemed eager to court blue-collar voters who flocked to Republican President-elect Donald Trump in elections last month.
 Some of the senators also appealed to Trump to help the miners.